guardian/frontend/README.md

 If it is owned by root, then take ownership of it `sudo chown -R username:username ~/.npm`

+###phantomjs permissions errors (OSX)
+If you get an error about not having permissions to execute phantomjs during `grunt compile`, your machine is probably set up as managed and you'll need to ask IT to make it unmanaged.

 ###File handles - "Too many files open"